IN-CORE/pyincore/README.md

 - **Windows**

-    Download the GDAL binaries (`GDAL-2.2.3`) from [Downloading GDAL](https://trac.osgeo.org/gdal/wiki/DownloadingGdalBinaries) and install it using pip
+    - Download the `GDAL` binaries for Win 64bit (`GDAL-2.2.3`) from [Windows Binaries for Python](https://www.lfd.uci.edu/~gohlke/pythonlibs/) and install it using pip
         ```
         pip3 install <path-to-local-gdal-binary-file>
         ```
-    Note that GDAL header files are not included, so you cannot install dependencies through the pyincore setup process.
+        Note that GDAL header files are not included, so you cannot install dependencies through the pyincore setup process, so you cannot install dependencies through the pyincore setup process.
+The binary files for the dependent packages have to be pre-installed as well.
-    The binary files for the dependent packages have to be preinstalled as well.
-Download each library below separately and  pip3 install it (in this order) from the local file.
+    - Download each library below separately (cp35-win_amd64 versions) from the [link above](https://www.lfd.uci.edu/~gohlke/pythonlibs/) and pip3 install it (in this order) from the local files.

     ```
-    - numpy-1.13.3+mlk
+    - numpy-1.16.2+mlk
-    - fiona-1.7.11
+    - fiona-1.8.4
     - shapely-1.6.4.post1
+    - rasterio-1.0.21
-    - rasterio-1.0a12
+    - pyproj-2.0.1
-    - pyproj-1.9.5.1
+    - OWSLib-0.17.1
-    - OWSLib-0.16.0
+    - Rtree-0.8.3
     ```

 - **MacOS**